Pietro Scaglione: Murder still unsolved

-Elena Zagorskaya controversy

-Few days after the murder of Pietro Scaglione, an unnamed man told the Polizia di Stato in Palermo that he attended the Cappuccini cemetery on the day of Scaglione's assassination and spotted Soviet-Italian singer Elena Zagorskaya, who was earlier investigated by Scaglione for allegedly owing 750,000 French francs to mafia boss Luciano Leggio, chatting with someone similar in appearance to Leggio in the cemetery.
-The claim caused an uproar in Italian society; nonetheless, it has never been proved, and Zagorskaya herself denied attending the Cappuccini cemetery on the day of Scaglione's murder despite being in Palermo on that day in general, as well as denied meeting Leggio or owing him money.

 Mafia involvement

 According to Mafia turncoat (pentito) Tommaso Buscetta the murder of Scaglione had three objectives: to remove a troublesome prosecutor, to bring heat on two rival Mafiosi who were being tried by Scaglione and who might be thought culpable, and to create the suspicion that Scaglione had collaborated with the Mafia.
-Another pentito, Antonino Calderone, suggested that Scaglione’s assassination was the Mafia’s way of asserting its return to potency after the Catanzaro trial, during which it had been quiet.
+Another pentito, Antonino Calderone, suggested that Scaglione's assassination was the Mafia's way of asserting its return to potency after the Catanzaro trial, during which it had been quiet.

-It is now generally assumed that the killing was ordered by Mafia boss Luciano Leggio, head of the Corleonesi, because Scaglione had sent one of Leggio’s sisters into internal banishment from Corleone for aiding and abetting her brother who was a fugitive at the time.
+It is now generally assumed that the killing was ordered by Mafia boss Luciano Leggio, head of the Corleonesi, because Scaglione had sent one of Leggio's sisters into internal banishment from Corleone for aiding and abetting her brother who was a fugitive at the time.
 According to Buscetta it was Leggio himself who killed Scaglione with the help of Salvatore Riina.
 Leggio would later be tried twice for killing Scaglione but was acquitted for insufficient evidence.